 Fuel Surcharges Mean You'll Want to Avoid Flying Certain Airlines

-One caveat to the amazing award rates is that fuel surcharges will be passed on when booking with Turkish miles.
-This means you may need to pay higher cash fees on your award ticket depending on which airline you're actually flying.
+One caveat to Turkish's award rates is that fuel surcharges will be passed on when booking with Turkish miles.
+This means you may need to pay higher cash fees for your award ticket, depending on the airline you're actually flying with.

-If you're flying Turkish Airlines itself, the fees are reasonable and less than what you'd pay when booking Turkish Airlines flights with ANA Mileage Club, for example … but more than if you were to book with other Star Alliance programs that don't pass along fuel surcharges, such as Air Canada's Aeroplan, Avianca LifeMiles, or United MileagePlus.
+If you're flying Turkish Airlines itself, the fees are reasonable and similar to what you'd pay when booking Turkish Airlines flights with ANA Mileage Club, for example … but more than if you were to book with other Star Alliance programs that don't pass along fuel surcharges, such as Air Canada's Aeroplan, Avianca LifeMiles, or United MileagePlus.

 Here's a quick look at the fuel surcharges and what the total taxes and fees come to when flying certain airlines on an award ticket booked with Turkish Airlines Miles & Smiles.
 You may want to choose your airline wisely.

-• USA to Istanbul (IST) in business class flying Turkish Airlines: ~$470 total fees roundtrip ($380 fuel surcharge) Not too shabby.
+• USA to Istanbul (IST) in business class flying Turkish Airlines: ~$475 total fees roundtrip ($380 fuel surcharge).
+Not too shabby.

-For other airlines that do have fuel surcharges, the fees are fairly reasonable when booking with Turkish miles when you consider the fantastic redemption rates.
-About those amazing redemption rates …
+For other airlines that do have fuel surcharges, including Turkish Airlines itself, the fees are fairly reasonable when booking with Turkish miles – especially when considering the great redemption rates and better availability for Turkish Airlines flights.

 Turkish Airlines Miles Award Chart & Sweet Spots

 Finding the best way to book a flight using miles is all about finding sweet spots.
-And the Turkish Airlines award chart is absolutely chock full of them.
+And the Turkish Airlines award chart still has a few.

-If you expand the “Promotional award ticket table” once you've landed on Turkish's award chart page, you'll be able to see the number of miles required to book roundtrip flights between different regions at the saver award level.
-Unlike some other programs, you can book one-way flights for half that cost.
+If you expand the “Turkish Airlines Award Ticket” table by clicking “More information” once you've landed on Turkish's award chart page, you'll be able to see the number of miles required to book nonstop, one-way flights between Türkiye and different regions around the world.

 Now, let's dive into some of the best sweet spots in the Turkish Airlines award chart.

-Business Class to Europe for 45K Miles One-Way
+Business Class to Türkiye for 65K Miles One-Way

-If you're looking to fly over to Europe, it doesn't get much better than this deal.
-You can fly one way for just 45,000 miles from every corner of North America.
-It's the same rate whether you're flying nonstop from New York City or on a connecting flight from the West Coast.
+If you're looking to fly to Türkiye, it doesn't get much better than this deal.
+You can fly nonstop on Turkish Airlines one way for just 65,000 miles from every corner of North America.
+It's the same rate whether you're flying from New York City or from the West Coast.

-Or, you can fly Turkish Airlines business class from Seattle (SEA) to Athens (ATH) via Istanbul (IST) for the same 45,000 miles one-way.
-Taxes and fees will be higher when flying Turkish Airlines aircraft due to some fuel surcharges.
-For this flight, it amounts to around $212 total – not too bad when you're flying to Greece in a lie-flat bed across the pond and a proper business class seat between Istanbul and Athens.
+For example, this Turkish Airlines business class from Chicago (ORD) to Athens (ATH) via Istanbul (IST) for 85,000 miles one-way.
+Not too bad when you're flying to Greece in a lie-flat bed across the pond and a proper business class seat between Istanbul and Athens.

 One thing to note is that you cannot book mixed cabin awards when booking with Turkish miles.
-That means you need to find award space in business class for all legs in order to book this sweet deal, which can make pulling off connecting flights tougher.
+That means you need to find award space in business class for all legs to book this deal, which can make pulling off connecting flights tougher.

 Woman taking a photo of ruins in Athens, Greece